 Display: 15.6-inch Infinity Edge display (1920 x 1200 or 3840 x 2400)

 Weight: 4 pounds (non-touch, 56Whr battery), 4.5 pounds (touch, 86Whr battery)

-The Dell XPS 15 doesn't yet have support for Intel's 11th Gen Tiger Lake CPUs.
-But the chips are slated to come to the XPS 13 soon, so we expect the XPS 15 to follow suit.
+The Dell XPS 15 doesn't yet have support for Intel's 11th Gen Tiger Lake CPUs — but you can get modern processors if you go for a slightly smaller system.
+Our Tiger Lake XPS 13 review shows how it also offers longer battery life (on a less-sharp screen).
 Check out our Dell XPS 13 vs. Dell XPS 15 face-off to see how the XPS stacks up to Dell's smaller flagship laptop.

 Dell XPS 15 2020 review: Design